This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Divinus autem intuitus, qui obiectorum est principium, non principiatum, cum sit indepedens, est Archetypus et propeterea perfecte intellectualis.

-[Immanual Kant: De Mundi Sensibilis Atque Intelligibilis Forma et Principiis, §10]
+[Immanual Kant: De Mundi Sensibilis Atque Intelligibilis Forma et Principiis, §10](But divine intuition, which is the ground of all things, not something founded, since it is independent, is archetypal and therefore perfectly intellectual.)

 In his lectures of theology, Kant defines God's understanding as intuitive: